TICKET OWNER BILL OF RIGHTS

 NATB defends the rights of ticket buyers and sellers through a stringent Code of Ethics, legislative advocacy and in the public arena.
 We do so according to the following values:

-3. Know the price of all tickets based on location, prior to initial sale date;
+- Know the price of all tickets based on location, prior to the initial sale date;

-8. A full refund based on the issuer’s policy, if the ticket is refused or invalidated, or if the event is cancelled.
+- A full refund based on the issuer’s policy, if the ticket is refused or invalidated, or if the event is canceled.

 1. You have the right to buy or sell tickets, without restriction, in a free and open market.